When thinking about the sinking of the Titanic, the majority of people assume that the iceberg was the only cause of the sinking.

 Why Did Titanic Not See The Iceberg?

-On the night of the accident there were two lookouts, Frederick Fleet and Reginald Lee, who’s job it was to look for any danger.
+On the night of the accident, two lookouts, Frederick Fleet and Reginald Lee, were on duty to look for danger.

 “It was as smooth as the proverbial millpond.
 In any other circumstances, those conditions would have been ideal but those very conditions and the moonless night only render the detection of icebergs all the more difficult.”